 Do I need extra home insurance cover to work from home?

-This covers you if a visitor to your workplace is injured and makes a claim.
-It can also cover you if you accidently damage something that belongs to a customer.
+Included as standard with LV= home insurance policies, this covers you if a visitor to your home is injured and makes a claim.
+It can also cover you if you accidently damage something that belongs to a visitor.

 This covers you if someone complains about the advice or service you have provided.
 They may sue if the advice you gave them was wrong or cost them money.